servdhost/craft-dalle/README.md

 - Convert square DALL-E images to landscape by generating additional edge content (optionally with a different prompt!)
 - Selected images are stored as regular image Assets in Craft

+## Rate Limiting

+**The Open AI API is currently in beta and has a Rate Limit of 10 images per 60s in place.
+It is quite easy to hit this limit using this plugin.
+If you do hit the limit you will not be charged for failed image generations and you'll need to a simply wait a little while for it to reset.**

 ## Configuration

 ### Plugin Settings